Theories about Stonehenge: Druids and scientific evidence

 The first academic effort to survey and understand the monument was made around 1640 by John Aubrey.
 He declared Stonehenge the work of Druids.
 This view was greatly popularised by William Stukeley.
 Aubrey also contributed the first measured drawings of the site, which permitted greater analysis of its form and significance.
-From this work, he was able to demonstrate an astronomical or calendrical role in the stones' placement.
-The architect John Wood was to undertake the first truly accurate survey of Stonehenge in 1740.
-However Wood's interpretation of the monument as a place of pagan ritual was vehemently attacked by Stukeley who saw the druids not as pagans, but as biblical patriarchs.
+From this work, he demonstrated an astronomical or calendrical role in the placement of the stones.
+The architect John Wood, the Elder was to undertake the first truly accurate survey of Stonehenge in 1740.
+However, Wood's interpretation of the monument as a place of pagan ritual was vehemently attacked by Stukeley, who saw the druids not as pagans, but as biblical patriarchs.

-By the turn of the nineteenth century, John Lubbock was able to attribute the site to the Bronze Age based on the bronze objects found in the nearby barrows.
+By the turn of the nineteenth century, John Lubbock, 1st Baron Avebury was able to attribute the site to the Bronze Age based on the bronze objects found in the nearby barrows.